Promotional Feature

 3. Hauptmann A. et al.: Distribution of Protein Content and Number of Aggregates in Monoclonal Antibody Formulation After Large-Scale Freezing.
 AAPS PharmSciTech (2019) 20:72

-More content from Single Use Support
+More from Single Use Support

-Related resources from Single Use Support
+Content provided by Single Use Support